 Giant ‘murder’ hornets can decimate honeybees.
-A new study highlights one of their defenses: screaming.
+A new study highlights one of their defenses: Screaming.

 Yet bees don’t “hear” like humans, explained Heather Mattila, a biologist at Wellesley College and a co-author of the study.
 Except in certain circumstances, bees transmit and receive vibrations via “substrate,” meaning vibrations are sent through a surface and picked up by sensors in the bees’ legs.

 So while the piping sound is not technically a “scream” — a sound produced by vocal cords — it serves a similar function and shares “acoustic traits with alarm shrieks, fear screams and panic calls of primates, birds and meerkats,” the study says.
 Plus, Mattila acknowledged that screaming is a useful metaphor — and it’s close enough that she and her team referred to the high-pitched vibrations as “screams” as they studied the bees.
-“All my spreadsheets say ‘screams,’” Mattila told The Washington Post.
+“All my spreadsheets say ‘screams,’ ” Mattila told The Washington Post.

 To Mattila, the discovery of honeybee distress signals shows that communicating danger may be a universal experience for animals.
 “These sounds in particular are disturbing,” she said.
 “And I think it is because they have these properties that are sort of universally alarming — they’re meant to be alarming for anyone who’s listening.”

-Giant hornets have received much attention in the U.S. after the first “murder hornets” were spotted in 2019 in Washington state.
+Giant hornets have received much attention in the United States after the first “murder hornets” were spotted in 2019 in Washington state.
 With large mandibles capable of dismembering and masticating honeybees en masse — and stingers that can puncture beekeeping suits — the V. mandarinia has become an increasing threat to honeybee hives in the U.S. The hornets in the study released Wednesday are a “sister species” to the ones found in Washington, researchers wrote.

 “Everything about these two species is the same.
 The size is the same; the way they hunt is the same,” Mattila said.
 “If anything, Vespa soror actually has bigger colonies.”